dighr/audio_analysis/README.md

  <details>
   <summary>
-    Sample output for failed audio analysis response in case a file was not provided
+    Sample output for failed audio analysis response in case an audio file was not provided
   </summary>
  <p>
 ```json